 There are different organisations you can contact if you have questions or concerns about an election or referendum advertisement.

-Contact us about election and referendum advertising rules
+Contact us about election advertising rules

 We’re responsible for making sure everyone follows the rules about promoter statements, authorisation of advertising and electoral finance.